demisto/content-docs/docs/howtos/integrations/packs-format.md

 #### .secrets-ignore
 This file will be used while running the `demisto-sdk secrets`([explanation](https://github.com/demisto/demisto-sdk/blob/master/docs/secrets.md)), we will determine the file and will use it as a  white list of approved words for your PR.
+##### Note: We check that you don't have secrets in the PR so you don't leak any potential secrets to a public repository.

-#### metadata.json
+#### pack_metadata.json
 This file will contain all the relevant metadata about the pack and will be maintained in the future using the demisto-sdk.
 Information that you can find there is: the author name(you), pack id, etc...
-This file will generate some of its information based on your pack files, and some of the data will have to be filled by you.
+This file will generate the structure of the file based on our need but the contents should be filled by you.
 This data will be fields like the support details, in order to contact you about the pack you've just wrote, or the pack name.

-#### changelog.json
+#### changelog.md
 This file will contain the version history for the pack.
 Each entry of the file will direct to the pack version and release notes for that specific version.
-This file will be automatically generated and updated by the Content build.
+This file will have to be filled by you when changing an integration, and it will specify the work that was done with that change.
 It helps us maintain the version history of your pack.

 #### README.md